 Caution: Riser cards are NOT interchangeable between Riser Slot #1 and Riser Slot #2.
 The riser card assembly for Riser #1 will include a mechanical block to prevent accidental insertion into Riser Slot #2.

-Do not install a Riser Slot #1 riser card into Riser Slot #2.
+Do not install a riser card designed for Riser Slot #1 into Riser Slot #2.
 Doing so will electrically damage the riser card, riser slot, or both.